-My name’s Kip, or Catherine if you prefer, and I’m an American living about 30 miles South of London (the one in England, not Canada).
-If you want to read all about me, you can read all about me here.
+My name’s Kip, or Catherine if you prefer, and I live in East London (the one in England, not Canada).
+If you want to know more, you can read all about me here.

 This is one of the age-old myths of veganism.
 I eat a greater variety of food and incorporate more unique flavours into my meals than any omnivore I know.
 Change means shifting from usual habits, and in this case that shift inevitably leads to diversifying the entire approach to food.

 It’s possible to take a good photo in a disordered space.
 I am a chaotic thinker and doer with the ability to present as the competent person I am when necessary.
 Glitter canons are more tidy than me.
 My kitchen often resembles a scene of destruction.
 I’m also gracelessly inelegant.
 I view all of these as perks of my personality rather than disadvantages to be fixed.

 Feel free to contact me and I’ll try my hardest to answer, or pass along any resources I think may be of use.